Dr-lvr/Game_of_Life/README.md

 ### Legacy Code Revival: Console Game Engine

-This repository is dedicated to the revival, refactoring, and documentation of a collection of C++ projects originally developed around 2018–2019.

 These projects represent early experimentation with low-level programming, custom parsing (referenced in the structure below), and OS-level rendering (the core focus of this documentation).

 The long-term goal is to revisit these solutions and modernize them with current development standards.